 The functional entities of the Edge Enabler Layer can utilize the Application Triggering services (or Device Triggering) provided by the 3GPP core network via NEF or SCEF (see clause 4.4.5 in 3GPP TS 23.501 [2], clause 4.13.2, 5.2.6.5.2 in TS 23.502 [3], and clause 4.5.1 TS 23.682 [17]) to enable for ECS or EES to perform EEC Triggering, i.e., to trigger EEC to perform the procedures over EDGE-1 or EDGE-4 (e.g., service provisioning or EAS discovery).

-Editor's Note: It is FFS whether and how to describe the detailed EEC operation checking if EEC triggering service via Application Triggering or Device Triggering mechanism is available.

 The EEC may indicate to the ECS or EES that the EEC triggering service is needed.
+To support this, the EEC is required to support the triggering operation (i.e., EEC need to be capable of decoding the Trigger payload in SMS to perform the procedure according to the information in the Trigger Payload).
+Also, the EEC is required to decide if the UE hosting the EEC supports the SMS over IP or the SMS over NAS (i.e., the UE hosting the EEC has the capability of SMS over NAS and is allowed by the core network to use SMS delivery over NAS).

 The triggering mechanism is used by the ECS and EES for messaging to EEC by invoking application triggering service as specified for Nnef_Trigger_Delivery service in clause 4.13.2 of TS 23.502 [3] or the device triggering procedure via T8 in clause 5.17 of TS 23.682 [17].
 The ECS can use it to trigger the EEC to initiate service provisioning request (as per clause 8.3.3.2.2) when the EDN configuration information in the ECS is updated.
 The EES can use it to trigger the EEC to initiate EAS discovery request (as per clause 8.5.2.2) when the EAS profile in the EES is updated.